Editor Eddie Berganza has been fired from DC Comics years after being accused of sexual assault

 This year’s Wonder Woman film was a massive hit which had women everywhere pouring into cinemas, excited to see a supposed feminist icon on the big screen.

 DC Comics and Warner Brothers Entertainment have been praised for allowing a female superhero to star in one of their films, something their rivals Marvel are yet to do.
-With it now being known that DC Comics failed to support their real-life female employees, the film feels like less of triumph.
+With it now being known that DC Comics failed to support their real-life female employees, the film feels like less of a triumph.

 After allegations against Berganza were swept under the carpet in 2010, he was later demoted to group editor in 2012 as a result of once again forcibly kissing an anonymous woman who was trying to break into the comic book industry.